 Which one should I take?

-Unfortunately, there is no easy answer to this question.
+There is no easy answer to this question.
 It depends on what you want to do and what you require for your course.
 Do you want an intensive course that will take a few weeks of studying full-time?
 Consider a CELTA course.
 If you need more flexibility around a job or other aspects of your life, consider a TEFL or TESOL course.

 All courses will give you the high qualifications and training needed to be a good English teacher and a highly accredited course like the ones provided by TEFL Org will put you in good standing with potential employers.
 We train thousands of teachers every year who have used their TEFL qualification to find work teaching abroad, online and at home!